Azure/azure-sdk-for-cpp/sdk/core/azure-core-xml/README.md

 # Azure Template Package client library for C++

-Azure Core Xml provides an implementstion of serializing/deserializing Xml documents in C++ (`azure-core-xml`).
+Azure Core Xml provides an implementation of serializing/deserializing Xml documents in C++ (`azure-core-xml`).
 These libraries follow the Azure SDK Design Guidelines for C++.

 ## Getting started